 Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible, so that the responses implemented by Queenscliff Primary School are timely and appropriate in the circumstances.

-We encourage students to speak to their classroom teacher.
-However, students are welcome to discuss their concerns with any trusted member of staff including teachers, wellbeing staff, education support.
+We encourage students to speak to their teacher.
+However, students are welcome to discuss their concerns with any trusted member of staff including teachers, Assistant Principal and Principal.